Bridge Medicines

 Series D in 2003

-Reliant Pharmaceuticals specializes in the development and marketing of cardiovascular pharmaceutical products.
-Established in 1999 and headquartered in Liberty Corner, New Jersey, the company offers a range of medications aimed at treating conditions such as hypertension, elevated cholesterol, and acid reflux disease.
-Its product lineup includes Axid for acid reflux, InnoPran XL and DynaCirc CR for hypertension, Omacor for high triglycerides, and Rythmol SR for coronary heart disease management.
-Reliant Pharmaceuticals focuses on acquiring and developing branded therapies, targeting mid- to late-stage clinical development for innovative drug delivery technologies and formulations.
-The company's products are distributed to physicians across primary care and specialized medical fields.
+Reliant Pharmaceuticals is a company focused on developing and marketing cardiovascular pharmaceutical products.
+Established in 1999 and headquartered in Liberty Corner, New Jersey, it offers a range of medications designed to treat conditions such as hypertension, elevated cholesterol, and acid reflux disease.
+Its product portfolio includes Axid for acid reflux, InnoPran XL and DynaCirc CR for hypertension, Omacor for high triglycerides, and Rythmol SR. The company is involved in acquiring and developing branded pharmaceuticals, as well as potential products that are in mid- to late-stage clinical development.
+Reliant Pharmaceuticals distributes its products primarily to physicians in primary care, cardiovascular, and specialized medical fields.

 CymaBay Therapeutics